-Everything You Need To Know About Wig Install Is Here (2022)
+Everything You Need To Know About Wig Install Is Here (2023 Update)

-Therefore, many wig wearers start to learn how to put on a wig at home.
+For beginners, you can start to learn how to put on a wig at home.
 Someone might find it hard to achieve a smooth and natural wig install.
-But, suggested by all kinds of wig install challenge trends on TikTok and thousands of how to put on a wig tutorial finishing tutorials on YouTube, a wig install is something you can do at home.
+But, as suggested by all kinds of wig install challenge trends on TikTok and thousands of how to put on a wig tutorial finishing tutorials on YouTube, a wig install is something you can do at home.

 For the health of your natural hair and scalp, we collect the most common ways to install wigs (glued wigs and glueless wigs), including the lace front wig, lace closure wig, full lace wig, T part wig, U part wig, headband wig, and V part wig.
 If you're one of the beginners on how to put on a wig, This Is Your Ultimate Guide! (we will keep this updated regularly)